 - Attendance of Pupil Premium children as a group increased by over 2% in the 2017/18 academic year

 - CPD of teachers and teacher assistants focused on developing teaching and learning.
 Effective marking, questioning, use of TAs in different lessons with different groups of children including PP children.

 Regular meetings were held with parents/ children of different PP children.
 (See separate records).

 This enabled children to improve punctuality, attendance etc and to work closely together on external home factors.

 - All PP children were able to access school trips throughout the year, including year 6 camp and also received extra-curricular clubs.

 - All children including PP children have access to a number of high quality texts.

 The school has produced two cost-benefit reports to show examples of the impact that the pupil premium money has had at St Helen’s.
 The first reports the impact that the maths resource ‘Numicon’ has made in the school, the second the positive impact of our redesigned daily phonics programme that takes place in Year 1 and 2.

 As a school, we are always looking for ways to improve children’s outcomes, building on what has gone before and incorporating the very latest research.
-Working with our School Improvement Advisor and our Inclusion Support worker, we have planned to use Pupil Premium money in the following ways next academic year:
+Working with governors, we have set the following aspirational targets for our Pupil Premium strategy in 2018-19:

 To find out if your child is eligible for Pupil Premium funding and to apply please contact Mrs Madle in the school office.